-Active RFID windshield tags are a type of RFID tag that uses a built-in battery to transmit signals over long distances.
+Active RFID windshield sticker tags are a type of RFID tag that uses a built-in battery to transmit signals over long distances.
 These tags are commonly used in toll roads, parking lots, and other applications that require long-range communication between the tag and the reader.

-The built-in battery in an active RFID windshield tag allows it to transmit signals even when it is not in the immediate vicinity of a reader.
+The built-in battery in an active RFID windshield label allows it to transmit signals even when it is not in the immediate vicinity of a reader.
 This means an active tag can be read from several meters away, making it ideal for applications that need to be read at high speeds.

-Active windshield tags can also be used for real-time tracking of vehicles.
+Active windshield stickers can also be used for real-time tracking of vehicles.
 The battery-powered tags continuously transmit their location to a reader or base station.
 This allows it for real-time tracking of the vehicle’s location and movement.